r06944010/Speech-Separation-TF2/README.md

-Speaker Separation via Time-and-Frequency Cross-domain Joint Embedding
+Improved Speech Separation with Time-and-Frequency Cross-domain Joint Embedding and Clustering
 ===

-This is a Tensorflow implementation of speaker indepentent source separation describe in [Improved Speech Separation with Time-and-Frequency Cross-domain Joint Embedding and Clustering](https://arxiv.org/abs/1904.07845).
+This is a Tensorflow implementation of speaker indepentent source separation describe [here](https://arxiv.org/abs/1904.07845), which will be published at Interspeech 2019.

+If you find this repo helpful, please kindly cite [my paper](https://arxiv.org/abs/1904.07845).

 Environments
 -----